davidtsadler/ebay-sdk-php/docs/guide/migration.rst

 - The SDK now requires PHP 5.5+.
 - The SDK has been upgraded to use `Guzzle 6 <http://guzzlephp.org>`_ as its underlying HTTP client.
 - Follows the `PSR-4 <http://www.php-fig.org/psr/psr-4/>`_ and `PSR-7 <http://www.php-fig.org/psr/psr-7/>`_ standards.
-- A simple way of providing your own HTTP client via the new ``'handler'`` configuration option.
+- A simple way of providing your own HTTP client via the new ``'httpHandler'`` configuration option.
 - Simplified debugging via the new :ref:`debug <debug>` configuration option.
 - Your eBay application keys no longer have to be hardcode in your project's code.
 The SDK provides several ways in which to supply your :doc:`credentials <credentials>`.
 - Manage shared configuration between multiple services by using the new :ref:`SDK object <sdk-class>`.